AssafBardugo/small_projects/Generic AVL Tree/README.md

-This is an STL-style Avl tree.
-The project is not completed yet.
+This is an STL-style AVL tree intended to be used as a data structure in a still-in-the-works project for file recovery.